Bulusan National Vocational Technical School

 Bulusan National Vocational Technical School (also known as Voc-Tec) is a public vocational and technical school at the entrance of San Jose, Bulusan, Sorsogon.
 It was founded through the effort of the local government and the first administrator, Jose Geñorga, TESDA Vocational School Administrator II (VSA II), approved 1995 by the Philippine Congress.
 At present, it is run by Technical Education and Skills Development Authority (TESDA) of Department of Labor and Employment.

-It was approved under Republic Act No. 8073: An act establishing a National Vocational-Technical School in the Municipality of Bulusan, Province of Sorsogon and authorizing the appropriation of funds.
+It was approved under Republic Act No. 8073: An act establishing a National Vocational-Technical School in the Municipality of Bulusan.

 History

-At first, the school was organized as a public vocational secondary school under the National Secondary School Curriculum of the Department of Education.
+Initially, the school was organized as a public vocational secondary school under the National Secondary School Curriculum of the Department of Education.
 The students admitted were graduates of elementary grades to pursue high school studies with their preferred vocational courses as part of the curriculum.
 Parents, community, teachers, and public officials cooperated to make school buildings from light materials.

 The staff then was composed of teachers mostly deployed from San Roque High School of Bulusan, Sorsogon and some through direct hiring.